Okay, here are the best Pole links I've seen to date...starting with...

 - Henry Malmgren,

 - w/o lan/wan guy, created this page with dispatches and photos on his winter as a stop on his "world tour" which continued as he ventured around the world...and back to Pole in February 2004 for another winter.
-He also shared newsletters from Pole on this Yahoo group page
+Here's his new website.

 - Judith Spanberger